schriftgestalt/glyphs-packages/README.md

 # Glyphs Packages

 Repository for collecting all available plug-ins for Glyphs.
 What is registered here will end up in *Window > Plugin Manager*.
+If you have written a plug-in and want to share it with the community, consider adding it to the `.plist` file.

 ![Window](https://github.com/schriftgestalt/glyphs-packages/blob/master/images/Screenshot.png?raw=true)